syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 ![wpf pulsingtile freeze a single tile](Getting-Started_images/wpf-pulsingtile-freezeasingletile.png)
 ![wpf pulsingtile freeze a group of tiles](Getting-Started_images/wpf-pulsingtile-freezebygroupname.png)

-A Single tile or a group of tiles can be unfreezed by using [UnFreeze](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileService~UnFreeze.html) method.
+A Single tile or a group of tiles can be unfreeze by using [UnFreeze](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileService~UnFreeze.html) method.

 {% tabs %}
 {% highlight XAML %}